Skip to content

 If access management jargon leaves you perplexed, you’re not alone

-We know this because we are so often asked to explain the difference between PIM, PAM and IAMprivileged identity management, privileged access management and identity and access management.
-People also ask if privileged access management and privileged account management both PAM—are the same thing.
+We know this because we are so often asked to explain the difference between PIM, PAM, and IAM.
+People also ask if privileged access management and privileged account management (both referred to as PAM) are the same thing.
 Or are they just similar?

-So, we created a glossary of these cybersecurity acronyms, and more, and below we clarify how the meaning of these phrases differ and factor into an organization’s cybersecurity setup.
+So, we created a glossary of these cybersecurity acronyms, and below we clarify how the meaning of these phrases differ and factor into an organization’s cybersecurity setup.

 So, what is PAM vs PIM vs IAM?
 And what makes these acronyms so confusing?